About

 2025

-The pattern database reaches 75 completed diagnostics.
+The pattern database reaches 221 completed diagnostics across 18 countries.
 The actor journeys, steward dashboard, and evidence ingestor are all live.
 Structural resemblances identified across ecosystems in Europe, the Middle East, Southeast Asia, Australasia, and North America.

 The founder